MaXo2-YM/Moogle/README.md

 ## Daily Count ?
 > Why will be a Daily Count of Searches ?

-When you had installed the Custom Search API to your Google API app, you may have noticed that the Custom Search API was payable above 100 requests a day (then $0,005 per request).
+When you installed the Custom Search API to your Google API app, you may have noticed that the Custom Search API will charge you above 100 requests a day (then $0,005 per request).
-100 request a day is a lot of request for a small servers, but if the bot feel usefull to your users and/or you have a medium-to-big community, you maybe exceed the 100 r/d and then you'll have to pay.
+A hundred request a day is a lot of request for a small servers, but if the bot feel usefull to your users -or you have a medium-to-big community- you maybe exceed this threshold and will need to pay.
-Since I'm doing it for fun and don't want to pay for trolls (and i'm not using it of a big Discord server), I will cap the utilisation of `!google` to 100 request a day.
-It will be a optionnal parameter at lauch and you'll be able to toggle the default option in a conf file (if you already pay for a Google API App or if your Discord server generate money and you doesn't mind to pay for this kind of service)
+Since I'm doing it for fun and don't want to be charged because of some spamming troll, I will cap the utilisation of `!google` to 100 request a day.
+It will be a optionnal parameter at lauch and you'll be able to toggle the default option in a conf file (if you already pay for a Google API App or if your Discord server generate money and you don't mind to paying for this service)

 ## Features
 ### `!google <search>`